 Meat is an excellent source of iron, zinc and protein, all of which are essential for your baby’s growth.

-However, there are adverse health effects to eating too much meat (especially red meat), which include a higher risk of developing asthma and obesity.
+However, there are adverse health effects to eating too much of the stuff (especially red meat), which include a higher risk of developing asthma and obesity.

 So for babies – as well as older children and adults – the recommendation is to eat meat no more than 2-3 times per week.